InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel and efficient framework for novel-view video generation by casting the task as an inverse problem fully defined in the latent space.
-The core of our method is a principled mechanism for projecting pixel-space masks into continuous, multi-channel latent representations.
-Our experiments demonstrate that this approach achieves superior measurement consistency while preserving comparable generation quality in the camera control task.
+The core of our method is to establish operator equivalence between the pixel-space measurement process and its latent-space counterpart via a lightweight latent mask encoder. $\maskencoder$ projects pixel-space masks into continuous, multi-channel latent representations.
+Our experiments demonstrate that InverseCrafter achieves superior measurement consistency while preserving comparable generation quality in the camera control task.
 We further show its effectiveness as a general-purpose video inpainting solver for editing tasks.
-Overall, our framework offers a versatile and lightweight solution for controllable 4D video synthesis, eliminating the need for computationally expensive VDM fine-tuning and incurring no additional inference-time overhead. \paragraph{Limitations and future work.} Although our solver is efficient, its speed is limited by multi-step diffusion sampling process.
-Our method inherits the pre-trained VDM’s inherent biases.
-The initial warping stage is a major source of artifacts due to its dependence on potentially inaccurate monocular depth estimates.
-Finally, while our training-free mask computation is model-agnostic, the learned mask encoder is tailored to a specific VAE architecture. { }
+Overall, our framework offers a versatile and lightweight solution for controllable video synthesis, eliminating the need for computationally expensive VDM fine-tuning and introducing negligible inference-time overhead.

+{\textbf{Limitations and Future Work.}} Although our solver is efficient, its speed is limited by the multi-step diffusion sampling process.
+Our method inherits the bias of the pre-trained VDM.
+The initial warping stage is a major source of artifacts due to its dependence on monocular depth estimates.
+We expect that performance will further scale with improved depth estimation.
+The mask encoder is currently tailored to a specific VAE architecture, which may limit applicability to other latent space.
+For larger viewpoint changes with more occlusions, the VAE-derived latent-mask target may become less reliable because the masked video contains limited valid visual context.
+Moreover, the current target mask is constructed by normalizing the latent difference; future work may improve this with more principled latent mask target construction.